-Many therapists now believe that eczema and psoriasis (and many other immune system disorders) are caused by leaky gut syndrome.
+Many therapists now believe that chronic skin conditions and auto immune disordrers may be caused by leaky gut syndrome.
 If you have any gut problems at all you should consider if they are related to issues with your skin.

 Once the immune system detects these normally acceptable proteins which are now in the wrong place, it sees them as invaders and it makes antibodies to fight them.
 This can cause allergies to food that should be acceptable, or the body can confuse food proteins with proteins that are found in the body's own tissues, and so the body starts attacking itself.
 This is the definition of an auto-immune disease.

 Because the blood that absorbs nutrients from the gut goes straight to the liver, if that blood contains excessive toxins and foreign particles the liver will become overworked and may start to fail.
-This in itself may be implicated in eczema and psoriasis.
+Some experts think this in itself may contribute to chronic skin conditions

 Leaky gut can be improved by using certain amino acids, glutamate powder, slippery elm, gelatine, stock (or bone broth) probiotics and by eating a healthy diet high in fibre and low in gluten.
 Be aware that taking probiotics it's not always a simple process.
 The range of bacteria in the gut has to be in balance so you may take one type of probiotics and not see an improvement.
 There are many different strains of bacteria and they appear in different brands of probiotic powders and tablets, you may have to take different ones before you see a difference.
 A nutritional therapist can help you with this, don't give up if you take one brand and it doesn't help.